valueflows/valueflows/mkdocs/docs/introduction/faq.md

 * reciprocity with or without money, money is not assumed;
 * ecological agents as part of the network; externalities as resources.

-Other economic vocabularies are focused on conventional capitalit enterprise operational and accounting needs.
+Other economic vocabularies are focused on conventional capitalist enterprise operational and accounting needs.

 ### Where can I read more about REA?